typedb/typedb/docs/pages/overview/1-advantages.md

 > Grakn allows your database model to constantly evolve.

-Grakn’s schema/schema is flexible.
+Grakn’s schema is flexible.
 You can add new data and relationship types, update type names, delete unused types, all while storing and retrieving data to and from the database.
 This allows your database model to constantly even when you have lots of data, building a lasting advantage as your business “learns”.
 In Grakn’s Enterprise solution, you can have a machine learning system to automatically adapt and grow your Grakn schema.

 ##  Machine reasoning query language